As students enter Rocky Mountain High School in Meridian, Idaho, they see a circle of teenagers on the left near the auditorium.

 On Fridays, Jay participates in a training opportunity.
 During lunch period as he heads down the hallway, he passes between rows of cliques made up of football players, skaters and others sprawled out on the floor.
 They glance his way as they loudly chat, eating from sack lunches.

-Jay enters Mr. Morrison’s history room, where the sound of loud laughter and high fives with hugs or pokes resounds at the gathering of RMHS Student Venture, Campus Crusade for Christ’s ministry to middle- and high-school students, which take place weekly.
+Jay enters Mr. Morrison’s history room, where the sound of loud laughter and high fives with hugs or pokes resounds at the gathering of RMHS Student Venture, Cru’s ministry to middle- and high-school students, which take place weekly.

-Wildly talking, teens plunk down in or on top of desks and grab candy as Mat Turcato, a junior at College of Western Idaho in Boise and a Campus Crusade intern, corrals them in order to transition to talk time.
+Wildly talking, teens plunk down in or on top of desks and grab candy as Mat Turcato, a junior at College of Western Idaho in Boise and a Cru intern, corrals them in order to transition to talk time.

 “What do high-school students worry about?” asks Mat.